All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 Nosara Beach or Playa Guiones is a piece of heaven in the Nicoya Peninsula.
-Its white sandy beach, green landscape and great water conditions make the place a suitable venue for advanced surfing, wildlife exploration and other outdoor activities.
+Its white sandy beach, green landscape, and great water conditions make the place suitable for advanced surfing, wildlife exploration, and other outdoor activities.

 Because of the pristine location of Nosara Beach, yoga practice thrives in the area.
 In fact, it is widely considered to be one of the major yoga retreat spots in Central America.

-If you are in need of the perfect place to undergo teacher training or to just simply relax and practice yoga, you have Nosara Beach as your sanctuary.
+If you need the perfect place to undergo teacher training or relax and practice yoga, you have Nosara Beach as your sanctuary.

 6. Cocles Beach near Puerto Viejo

-The stunning Carribean coast lends about four kilometers of its beauty to Playa Cocles, one of the best beaches in Costa Rica.
+The stunning Caribbean coast lends about four kilometers of its beauty to Playa Cocles, one of the best beaches in Costa Rica.

-Because Cocles Beach lies near Puerto Viejo and is at the Caribbean side of Costa Rica, its weather pattern is geared towards rain and humidity most of the time.
+Because Cocles Beach lies near Puerto Viejo and is on the Caribbean side of Costa Rica, its weather pattern is geared towards rain and humidity most of the time.